lrusso/3DObjectMaker/README.md

 ## HOW TO MOVE AROUND THE PLATFORM:

-One finger to rotate, two fingers to zoom in and out and three fingers to move the camera.
+In the App: One finger to rotate, two fingers to zoom in and out and three fingers to move the camera.
+In the Web: With your mouse, hold left-click and move the mouse to rotate, use the mouse wheel to zoom in and out and hold the right-click and move the mouse to move the camera.